PDC week 2: David Holmgren’s Permaculture Principles

 Resources:

 Incensed?
 Hooked?
 Maybe just curious?
-Have a look at our permaculture courses and get in on the knowledge.
+Have a look at our upcoming permaculture design courses and get in on the knowledge.

 You might also like to have a look at: